internetee/registry/README.md

 CRON
 ----

 Crontab is automatically updated after each deploy.
 Jobs can be viewed [here](https://github.com/internetee/registry/blob/master/config/schedule.rb).

+Alternatively you can run `mina pr whenever:update` to update the crontab.

 Autotesting
 -----------